ec-europa/europa-component-library/src/website/src/pages/ec/guidelines/typography/index.md

 ## Typeface

 Arial is the standard typeface for the websites under the European Commission domain.
-The san serif typeface family is versatile and it is universal.
+The san serif typeface family is versatile and universal.

 ```css
 font-family: Arial, sans-serif;